Package version: 4.3.1

 id score evidence

 2017-Trump 0 The document emphasizes themes of nationalism, protectionism, and a focus on American interests, which are not typically aligned with the political left.
-It criticizes the political establishment and globalism, advocating for policies like ‘America first,’ which prioritize national over international concerns.
-The speech also highlights reducing government intervention in favor of empowering citizens directly, which contrasts with the left’s preference for government-led solutions to social and economic issues.
-Overall, the document does not align with the political left’s advocacy for social equality and progressive policies.
+It criticizes the political establishment and global economic policies, advocating for ‘America first’ policies, which prioritize national over international interests.
+The speech also highlights a strong military and law enforcement presence, and a return to traditional values, which are more commonly associated with right-wing ideologies.
+There is no mention of progressive policies or government intervention in the economy to promote social equality, which are key aspects of the political left.